Sahand-Shahhosseini/sahand-trueai-start/README.md

 A simple SwiftUI application is available under the `ios/` directory.
 It demonstrates how to connect to the FastAPI backend and compute fractal results on both iPhone and iPad.

+## Cross-Platform Usage

+The backend runs on Windows, Linux and macOS.
+See `docs/platform-guide.md` for platform-specific instructions, including example code for .NET and Android clients.